-17. The Confederation of Warsaw
+17. Freedom of Worship

 In 1573, by the Confederation of Warsaw, Poland established freedom of conscience and worship at a time when religious persecution was rife.
 Ever since, Poland has been the refuge in Europe of oppressed religious minorities.
 Already in 1264 the Statute of Kalisz had been granted to the Jews in Poland by Boleslaus the Pious.
 The only document of its kind in all Europe giving them cultural autonomy and their own coinage.
 From the 15th Century onward, Jewish religious schools flourished and won world-wide recognition.
-Rabinical publications in Wilno and Cracow were eagerly read by Jews in the United States.